-Although the all-new Porsche 911 has made its debut recently, the current-gen Porsche 718 will likely soldier on until 2022 or 2023 at the latest.
-Regardless, the Porsche 718 Boxster is still one of the best convertibles 2021 has to offer, and recent improvements have made it even more appealing to a wider range of buyers.
-Yes, I’m talking about the reappearance of the naturally aspirated six-cylinder engine and the introduction of the new Touring package.
+The Porsche 718 Boxster is one of the best convertibles 2021 has to offer, and recent improvements have made it even more appealing to a wider range of buyers.
+Yes, I’m talking about the reappearance of the naturally aspirated 6-cylinder engine and the introduction of the new Touring package.

-The entry-level Porsche Boxster convertible starts from $59,000 which makes it arguably one of the best bargains in a luxury sports car segment considering its impeccable driving dynamics and other qualities that go with it.
-The Boxster S, on the other hand, requires north of $71,000, while the GTS models start from under $83,000.
-Finally, the recently introduced Porsche 718 Spyder (counterpart to the Cayman GT4) costs a whopping $96,000 and conflicts the 911’s entry-level prices.
+The entry-level Porsche Boxster convertible starts at $62,000, which makes it arguably one of the best bargains in a luxury sports car segment considering its impeccable driving dynamics and hood badge.
+The Boxster S, on the other hand, requires north of $74,000, while the GTS models start from under $88,900.
+Finally, the recently introduced Porsche 718 Spyder costs a whopping $97,300 and conflicts with the 911’s entry-level prices.

 There are currently three different engines in four states of tunes which should satisfy even the most hardcore track fanatics.
-The base Boxster convertible starts with a 300-horsepower 2.0L turbo-four engine, while the Boxster S and GTS use a 2.5L turbocharged boxer flat-four engine worthy of 350 and 365 horsepower respectively.
-The latest addition to the lineup produces 414 hp and 309 lb-ft of torque which is enough to propel the 3,200-pounder to 60 mph in 4.2 seconds.
+The base Boxster convertible starts with a 300 hp 2.0L turbo-four engine, while the Boxster S and GTS use a 2.5L turbocharged boxer flat-four engine worthy of 350 and 365 hp respectively.
+The latest addition to the lineup produces 414 hp and 309 lb.-ft. of torque which is enough to propel the 3,200-pounder to 60 mph in 4.2 seconds.

 The engine behind the most powerful of entry-level Porsche sports cars is a 4.0L naturally aspirated flat-six paired exclusively with a 6-speed manual transmission.
 The remainder of the range gets a choice between a manual and a PDK 7-speed automatic.

-Prices will most likely remain in place as the entry-level Audi A5 convertible currently starts from $51,000.
-Audi also offers the mid-range performance S5 tune in drop-top form and this pleasure will set you back $63,500.
-However, the performance-topping RS 5 is only available as a 4-door sportback and that’s unlikely to change anytime soon.
+Prices for the entry-level Audi A5 convertible start from $50,400.
+Audi’s mid-range performance S5 drop-top will set you back at least $60,600.
+However, the performance-topping RS5 is only available as a 4-door sportback and that’s unlikely to change anytime soon.

 In line with the A4/S4 facelift, the new A5 and S5 will also receive a mild-hybrid assist.
 This was already incorporated in overseas markets where the compact executive sedan’s range features a total of six available engine choices – three of which are offered with electric assist.

-The 2021 Audi A5 convertible should retain its 2.0L turbocharged 4-cylinder with 248 horsepower as a base engine, while the S5 convertible should carry over with a significantly more powerful 349-horsepower 3.0L twin-turbo V6.
+The 2021 Audi A5 convertible should retain its 2.0L turbocharged 4-cylinder with 248 hp as a base engine, while the S5 convertible should carry over with a significantly more powerful 349 hp 3.0L twin-turbo V6.
 In between, the Germans are expected to offer a 2.0L engine with more grunt thanks to a 48-volt electric assist.
 Regardless of a chosen engine, all A5 and S5 convertibles will be paired with automatics: A5’s with a 7-speed, and S5’s with an 8-speed.

-Scheduled to arrive sometime in 2020 as a 2021-year model, the new Jaguar F Type convertible is expected to retain its current price range.
-This means $65,000 or thereabouts for the base, $127,000 for the SVR models, and anything in between for the remainder of the F Type open-top range.
+The new Jaguar F Type convertible retains its general price points.
+This means $65,000 or thereabouts for the base, $106,000 starting price for the R model, and anything in between for the remainder of the F Type open-top range.